BigFatDoge/suroi-wiki/app/(wiki)/obstacles/articles/crates.md

 - Crates were amongst the first obstacles added to the game.

 # History
+- v0.17.0
+  - New texture for Melee Crates
 - v0.15.0
   - Added the Grenade Crate
 - v0.5.0